Whether you're setting up a landing page for the first time or the billionth time, it's easy to forget something.

 This section is dedicated to all of the content you put on the landing page -- namely the copy, images, and form.
 It's a zoomed-in look at the elements that you're creating for the landing page.
 For bigger-picture issues such as the landing page layout or user experience, skip to the sections below.

-Headline uses actionable, value-driven words.
+actionable, value-driven words.

 Your landing page headline is just like any other headline -- it should entice people to do something.
 In this case, that something is filling out the form on the landing page.
 Make sure that your copy uses action-oriented words that communicate the value of the offer behind the landing page.
 For example, compare "Free Checklist: Your Go-To Guide for Optimizing Facebook Ads" to "Facebook Ads Ebook."
 The first is much more enticing.

-Headline matches source copy.
+eadline matches your source copy.

 How do people get to your landing page?
 You want to make sure that the copy on your landing page matches the copy at the referring source.
 For example, if your traffic is coming from someone who clicked a CTA on your blog, you should use similar language in your headline that you've used on your CTA.
 The referring source sets expectations on what'll be on your landing page -- don't let people click through and be disappointed.

-Sub-header concisely describes the benefit of the offer.
+ub-header that concisely describes the benefit of the offer.

 Think of your sub-header as a more practical extension of your headline.
 Your headline should be flashy yet indicative of what people will get by filling out the form.
 Your sub-header is a much less flashy tagline -- it's very clear on what the benefit is of the offer.
 So if your headline is "Free Checklist: Your Go-To Guide for Optimizing Facebook Ads," your sub-header would say something like "Learn all squeezing more traffic, leads, and customers out of Facebook."

-Body copy is scannable, scrollable, and compelling.
+ody copy that's scannable, scrollable, and compelling.

 Next up is the actual body copy of your landing page.
 People shouldn't have to read this part of your landing page to know what your offer is about -- the headline and sub-header should accomplish that.
 But if they want more info on the offer, the body copy's the place to find it.
 There's not a set length on the copy -- just make sure it's informative and enticing, yet easy to scan.